 Tony did and thus saved his title.
 Graziano, looking to end it, attacked, throwing a long fusillade of blows, and when he stopped to take a breather, Zale, one of boxing’s all-time best body punchers, stepped in and sunk home a booming right hand to the challenger’s belly.
 The punch froze Rocky and he never saw the left hook that exploded on his jaw and sent him to the floor where he was counted out for the first time in his career.

 That electrifying first Zale vs Graziano clash was of course The Fight Of The Year for 1946 and no time was wasted in putting together a rematch, initially scheduled for March at Madison Square Garden.
-But the New York State Athletic Commission suspended Graziano’s license for his failure to report a bribe attempt, a charge later thrown out for lack of evidence, so Zale vs Graziano II was rescheduled for July in Chicago and Tony’s hometown fans from nearby Gary, Indiana helped Chicago Stadium set a new indoor gate record, some 19 000 filling the stands.
+But the New York State Athletic Commission suspended Graziano’s license for his failure to report a bribe attempt, a charge later thrown out for lack of evidence.
+Zale vs Graziano II was rescheduled for July in Chicago and Tony’s hometown fans from nearby Gary, Indiana helped Chicago Stadium set a new indoor gate record, with some nineteen thousand filling the stands.
 And if the fans of “The Man Of Steel” didn’t leave happy that night, they still got more than their money’s worth as Zale and Graziano once again put on a spectacular slugfest.

 This time it was Graziano who appeared to have too much to overcome as the first round saw Zale take charge and land a series of punishing blows to both body and head and by the end of the round the challenger’s right eye was swollen and closing fast.
 The champion only picked up the pace in the second as he sought to capitalize on the injury, but then Rocky got home his right hand, the punch stunning Zale and at the bell he went to the wrong corner.